Arboghast/Arboghast/README.md

 ### Hi there 👋
--  :man_student:  I'm a Junior at Hunter College.
+-  :man_student:  I'm a Rising Senior at Hunter College.
 - 🔭 I’m working on some cool stuff.
-- 🌱 I’m currently learning Algorithms and OS!
+- 🌱 I’m currently learning Algorithms and Graph Theory!